rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 3. **Coordinating participants**: Building coordination between participants is the most important part of this system.
 By coordination we mean each participant being aware of the presence and state of the other.
 Once a participant knows that the other participant is available and publishing, the former can then subscribe to the latter's stream.
 This coordination can be achieved in two ways:

-* `Using the business application server`: As we discussed earlier about capturing stream state through the webapp into the business application, the captured data is helpful in determining whether a stream is online or offline.
+* `Using the business application server`: As we discussed earlier, about capturing stream state through the webapp into the business application, the captured data is helpful in determining whether a stream is online or offline.
 Which same as saying whether the participant stream is available or not.
 The business application server can share this data with the other participant through simple HTTP(s) calls made periodically to get the latest data.

 * `Using Red5 pro media server`: Another way to share information about the state of participants is to use [Red5 pro shared objects](https://www.red5pro.com/docs/serverside-guide/state-management.html).
 Shared objects are perfect for real-time information sharing between connected clients.